Backyard Gems: Adventure Bound in Leduc

 Do you remember going to the Candy Store?
 Take a short drive outside of Leduc and encounter The Sweet Shoppe at Cliffs Landscaping.
 Homemade fudge, Nostalgic Candy and an assortment of unique pop flavours like Bug Juice, will satisfy your sweet tooth!

 Need an indoor break?
-Take the kids to the Indoor Kukabunga Jungle at the Leduc Rec Centre.
+Take your 7 and under kids to the Indoor Kukabunga Jungle at the Leduc Rec Centre.
 Kids can climb, slide and play on this structure.
 Admission for under 2 is free and only $4.00 for ages 3-7.

 The Leduc West Antique Society offers an outdoor museum experience.
 The society has collected, restored and displays historic buildings, vehicles, antiques and other items used by the pioneers who settled this area.
 The Society is only open on special events.
-Check them out on July 22 and 23.
+Check them out during the Leduc West Annual Exposition, July 22 and 23.